 When you live in a cramped flat with no terrace, it's pretty hard to get in some serious exercise indoors.
 Loss of motivation, lack of space and noise pollution are just some of the drawbacks that force you to go outside to exercise.

-See our list of the best outdoor sports:
+Check out our list of the best outdoor sports:

 Walking